AM-Portfolio/am-investment-ui/replit.md

 - **Portfolio Overview Dashboard**: A comprehensive dashboard featuring summary cards, top movers, and allocation charts, designed with responsive layout adapters for desktop, tablet, and mobile.

 ### Technical Implementations
+- **Authentication**: Full Clean Architecture implementation with BLoC/Cubit state management in `lib/features/authentication/`.
+Supports email/password, demo login, and Google OAuth Sign-In.
+Architecture includes:
+  - **Domain Layer**: Entities (UserEntity, AuthResultEntity, AuthTokensEntity), repository interfaces, and use cases (EmailLoginUseCase, GoogleLoginUseCase, DemoLoginUseCase, LogoutUseCase, CheckAuthStatusUseCase)
+  - **Data Layer**: DTOs, data sources (MockAuthDataSource for development, AuthRemoteDataSource for production), and repository implementations with automatic fallback to mock data
+  - **Presentation Layer**: AuthCubit for state management, login/registration/password reset pages, and reusable widgets
+  - **Security**: Sessions are persistent using FlutterSecureStorage with encrypted shared preferences on Android
+  - **Feature Flags**: Toggle between mock and real API backends via FeatureFlags
+  - **DI**: Dependency injection configured in `lib/di/auth_providers.dart` using singleton pattern
-- **Authentication**: Supports email/password, demo login, and Google OAuth Sign-In (using Google Sign-In SDK v7.1.0 and Google Identity Services).
-Authentication state and navigation are managed via Riverpod and an `AuthWrapper`.
-Sessions are persistent using SharedPreferences.
-Google Sign-In configuration is managed through the `ConfigService` with `GoogleConfig` class, which loads the Web Client ID from environment-specific properties files.
-The login screen validates configuration and provides user-friendly error messages with setup guidance when Client ID is missing.
+  - **Navigation**: `AuthWrapper` manages authentication state and routing using BlocBuilder
+  - Google Sign-In configuration is managed through the `ConfigService` with `GoogleConfig` class, which loads the Web Client ID from environment-specific properties files
 - **Holdings Management**: Utilizes a sophisticated template-based architecture for displaying holdings.
 This includes a `HoldingsSelectorCore` for state management (sorting, filtering, view modes), `HoldingsDisplayConfig` for display presets (web, mobile, minimal), and layout builders (`TableLayoutBuilder`, `CardLayoutBuilder`) following a strategy pattern.
 A `HoldingsTemplateFactory` creates display components, coordinated by a `UniversalHoldingsWidget` for adaptive template selection and Riverpod integration.
 - **Data Handling**: Implements a mock data fallback system where `PortfolioMockDataHelper` loads JSON mock files from `lib/assets/mock_data/` if API calls fail.
 This system is active only in the development environment, ensuring seamless frontend development without a live backend connection.
 - **Trade System Architecture**: Pure Clean Architecture implementation with Riverpod state management: